Dark Chocolate Stout Torte (Flourless)

 - Pour the batter into your prepared tin and place it in the center of the oven.
-Set the timer for 40 minutes initially and check every two minutes thereafter for doneness.
+Set the timer for 40 minutes initially and check every 2 minutes thereafter for doneness.
 (At 40 minutes, the center is usually still quite jiggly.)
-In total, the torte should bake approximately 45 minutes, or until the center is just set, the top having a nice sheen and slight crackling.
+In total, the torte should bake approximately 45 minutes, or until the center is set enough that it does not jiggle when the pan moves, and the top will have formed a thin crust with a nice sheen and slight crackly appearance.
+(Note: A cake tester will not come out clean, so rely on the visual indicators for doneness.)
 Remove the torte from the oven, and let it rest in the tin on a rack for 10 minutes.

 - When cool enough to handle, carefully remove it from the tin and cool completely on the rack.
 The torte will deflate slightly.

 - Slice with a very sharp knife that has been dipped in hot water and wiped dry, or a sharp serrated bread knife.
 Serve in wedges at room temperature or chilled (we prefer well-chilled).